ipavlov93/telemetry-demo/telemetry-sink/README.md

 ### Deploy to K8s cluster

 Here is simple solution.
 It's recommended to separate helm values for different environments.

+#### Notes
+.env file variable GRPC_SERVER_SOCKET would be reset during deploy to K8s cluster:

+value: " **:** {{ .Values.grpcServer.port }}"

+Go resolves empty host as both 0.0.0.0 and [::] to support IPv4 and IPv6.

+This variable value will tell the gRPC server to listen on all interfaces at the specified port.

+**Important**: This opens your gRPC server to local containers that is not recommended for production.

+---

-Commands arguments you will pass can be different depends on your path.
+Command line arguments can be different depends on your path.

 1. Pull latest docker image for this demo: